Giant Pacific octopus

 Invertebrate Intelligence

-This big-brained relative of snails and slugs can navigate mazes, solve problems, remember, predict, use tools and take apart just about anything—all natural survival skills.
+This big-brained relative of snails and slugs can navigate mazes, solve problems, remember, predict, use tools and take apart just about anything — all natural survival skills.
 At Shedd, we engage our resident giant Pacific octopus with regular training sessions that provide physical and mental activity.
-We also offer the octopus enrichment, including a variety of toys and favorite treats sometimes tucked into screw-top jars for the animal to open to encourage natural hunting behavior.
+We also offer the octopus enrichment, including a variety of objects and favorite treats sometimes tucked into screw-top jars for the animal to open to encourage natural hunting behavior.

 Eight Weird and wonderful Things about Octopuses